-However, the problem of shortest path subjected to constraints has been shown to be NP-Complete~\cite{NPComplete}.
-For instance, assuming our standard graph is constructed for energy and we need to find the shortest path subject to the constraint of the total latency of that path being less than a time deadline (QoS).
+However, the problem of the shortest path subjected to constraints is NP-Complete~\cite{NPComplete}.
+For instance, assuming our standard graph is constructed for energy and we need to find the shortest path subject to the constraint of the total latency of that path is less than a time deadline (QoS).
 However, there is an approximation solution to this problem, "LARAC" algorithm~\cite{LARAC}, the nature of our application does not require to solve this optimization problem frequently, therefore, we aim to obtain the optimal solution.
-We can constitute a small look-up table of optimization results for different set of parameters (e.g. network bandwidth, cloud server load, etc.).
+We can constitute a small look-up table of optimization results for a different set of parameters (e.g. network bandwidth, cloud server load, etc.).
 We provide the ILP formulations of DNN partitioning in the following sections.